Ariel Award for Best Breakthrough Performance

 The Ariel Award for Best Breakthrough Performance (Spanish: Premio Ariel a Mejor Revelación Actoral) is a recent award presented by the Academia Mexicana de Artes y Ciencias Cinematográficas (AMACC) in Mexico.
-It has been awarded since the 2019 edition, replacing Best Male and Best Female Breakthrough categories, It is awarded in honor of the acting performance by a breakout acting artist.
+It has been awarded since the 2019 edition, replacing both breakthrough gender-specific categories.
+It is awarded in honor of the performance of an acting artist in a breakthrough role.

 Four actors have been the winners of the statuette, Benny Emmanuel was the first winner for his performance De la Infancia (2018).
-The current holder of the award is Adrián Ross for Summer White (2021).
+The current holder of the award is José Alberto Patiño for We Shall Not Be Moved.